grafana/metrictank/devdocs/render-request-handling.md

 * the MDP value from the plan is passed through the Context into the expr.Req types. (but is cleared if the optimization is disabled or by certain functions.
 See "MDP-optimization" above)
 This value is used only to control whether or not to apply MDP-optimization when planning the fetching of the request.

-mdp set from GET param, but 0 if came from graphite
+mdp set from GET param, but 0 if came from Graphite
     -> NewPlan()
         -> plan.MaxDatapoints
         -> Context.MDP, though GR functions like (smart)Summarize set r.MDP =0